Kaylany/Algorithms/README.md

 The arrays are printed after each pass of the sorting algorithms.
 The algorithm will stop once the array is sorted.

-Quick Sort:
-1) The rightmost element in the array or subarray will be used as the pivot.
-2) All elements in the array or subarray that are equal to the pivot will be moved to the subarray.

 Contents:
 index.html
 README.md